cohere-ai/quick-start-connectors/carbon/README.md

 This value will affect the search - see the (Limitations)[#limitations] section.

+To finish configuring the search functionality, add the `CARBON_FIELDS_MAPPING` variable to modify the behavior of the result serialization.
+The key refers to the Carbon document response and the value will be the modified key name returned by this connector.

+Finally, to protect this connector from abuse, the `CARBON_CONNECTOR_API_KEY` environment variable must be set to a secure value that will be used for this connector's own bearer token authentication.

 ## Development

 Create a virtual environment and install dependencies with poetry.
 We recommend using in-project virtual environments: